Tanganyika, Fizi Territory: History

-Tanganyika's historical development is closely linked to the broader ethnogenesis and settlement patterns within Fizi Territory, which is predominantly inhabited by Babembe.
+Tanganyika's history is closely linked to the broader ethnogenesis and settlement patterns within Fizi Territory, which is predominantly inhabited by Babembe.
 According to oral tradition preserved by Bembe griots, the Babembe trace their origins to a common ancestor named Mbondo (or M'mbondo), who is believed to have migrated with the Barega (Balega) from the northeast through Urega before reaching the Itombwe Mountains.
 There, the groups reportedly separated: Mbondo's descendants, the Babembe, migrated toward Lake Tanganyika, while his brother Leka returned to Ulega, becoming the progenitor of the Barega.
 A third sibling, Bangu, is said to have settled in Maniema and founded the Bangubangu ethnic group.

 Before the Babembe's expansion, the region was already home to various ethnic groups, including the Babuyu, Basanze, Babwari, Banyindu, Bazoba, Bagoma, Bakalangwa, Bakeci, Basikamanya and others.
 These communities were concentrated along the shores of Lake Tanganyika and the surrounding hinterlands.
 As early as 1881, small Rwandan Tutsi communities were documented in the Itombwe region, according to geographer George Weis.
 However, the most significant waves of Tutsi migration occurred between 1959 and 1974, driven by the Hutu Revolution and ethnic persecution in Rwanda.
 Many Tutsi refugees initially settled in localities such as Bwegera and Mulenge in Bafuliiru Chiefdom of Uvira Territory before dispersing to the highlands of Fizi Territory, including Tanganyika.

 Additional waves of migration into the sector included the Bavira and Bafuliiru from neighboring Uvira Territory.
 These groups began settling in Fizi Territory around 1955 in search of fertile land and pasture.
 The Bavira established communities in areas such as Nemba, Sebelle (south of Baraka), and Kenya and Mboko (north of Baraka, within Tanganyika).
 The Bafuliiru settled across various localities where they practiced mixed livestock farming, often alongside Banyarwanda migrants.
 Another significant demographic development occurred in the aftermath of the 1972 ethnic massacres in Burundi, which led to the arrival of Barundi refugees, primarily Hutu.
 A local census in December 1972 recorded approximately 12,685 Barundi refugees residing in the Mutambala and Tanganyika sectors.
 However, the outbreak of the First Congo War and the Second Congo War severely destabilized the region, causing many Barundi refugees and their descendants to repatriate to Burundi or flee further to Tanzania.